sagrawalx/sagrawalx.github.io/teaching/sp19-b5_ma315/sir-project_draft.md

 You should assume that humans and zombies do not reproduce or die, so that the total number of zombies and humans combined is always 50, but aside from that, feel free to decide on rules however you like, and to clearly record all of the rules you're using to generate your data.

 Then run the simulation and generate your data.
-Use a spreadsheet or something to record your data in a table that looks something like the following.
+Use a spreadsheet (or just a plain text file) to record your data in a table that looks something like the following.
 Keep running your simulation until either it is clear to you that nothing is going to change, or until you hit time step 40.

 <table style="display: block; margin: auto; width=80%">
 <tr>